Renting an RV and cruising through the countryside is a refreshing experience.

 Keep a list of campgrounds nearest to your route handy.
 It’s unsafe to park on the side of the road for the night.
 Truck stops are not ideal, but are far better than the middle of nowhere.

-Driving an RV cross-country with your loved ones is a fabulous experience.
+Renting an RV and driving cross-country with your loved ones is a fabulous exploit.
 Get insured, fuel up, and get going.

 We are sorry that this post was not useful for you!